offbynull/learn/Bioinformatics/input/input.md

 It mutated from C to T. Since its now T, its complement is A.
 ```

-Plotting the skew lets you know the rough location of segments that stayed single-stranded for a longer period of time.
+Plotting the skew shows roughly which segments of DNA stayed single-stranded for a longer period of time.
 That information hints at special / useful locations in the organism's DNA sequence (replication origin / replication terminus).

 **ALGORITHM**: